 GOOD WINTER GAS BRANDS:

 - Olicamp Rocketfuel is the best cold weather blend available in North America – at least based on the label.
 It has 75% isobutane and 25% propane.
 It's performance will not be radically better than an 80/20 mix, but Olicamp's 75/25 is a slightly better mix – if it is pure.
 Any time there is isobutane, there will always be a certain percentage of plain n-butane present as well.
 Here, quality control is essential.
-Olicamp is not an actual stove company but is a brand name that distributes goods manufactured by others.
 How committed is Olicamp to quality control?
-How low is their percentage of crappy (for cold weather) n-butane?
-I just don't know.
+I don't know, but generally Olicamp Rocket Fuel's reputation is good.
+Olicamp specifically advertises their blend, so they are clearly aware of the implications of the mix and are marketing it on that basis.

 - MSR is a good winter blend, 80% isobutane and 20% propane.
 These numbers are confirmed on MSR's website.
 MSR is pretty committed to the climbing and mountaineering community.
 They are pretty committed to quality control.
 I tend to trust MSR's numbers and believe that they have very low percentages of n-butane.
 I generally go with MSR on my cold weather trips.
 Your mileage may vary.